Feel your cheeks hurt from so much smiling as you discover the beautiful Tiwi Islands, the ‘Island of Smiles’.

 Sit down with the ‘morning tea ladies’ – a group of Tiwi women elders who serve damper and billy tea.
 Learn how to weave pandanus and get a feel for what everyday life is like.
 Then witness dancing and a smoking ceremony and find out the meaning behind these traditional rituals.

 Stay at a beachfront lodge or join a guided fishing trip from Darwin to experience the Tiwi Islands’ world-class fishing.
 Bluewater, reef and estuary options are all on offer in this pristine environment.

 Diverse coastal landscapes

-Join a tour led by a local Indigenous guide to explore the islands’ different landscapes that range from tropical rainforest to clay-like cliffs, white-sand beaches, dense jungle and inviting rock pools.
+Join a tour led by a local Aboriginal guide to explore the islands’ different landscapes that range from tropical rainforest to clay-like cliffs, white-sand beaches, dense jungle and inviting rock pools.
 Swim in the clear, shady waterhole at Tomorapi Falls.